Wednesday saw sterling stage a surge against the Dollar that was less of a bull run than an all out charge.

 Confidence in the UK economy is improving.
 Even outspoken critics of Brexit have conceded that Britain’s economic performance has remained much more robust than feared.

 Nevertheless, much of sterling’s strength is down to Dollar weakness.
 While the Pound rose versus the Euro on Wednesday, it was by nowhere near as much as it did against the Greenback, and sterling is still a long way off where it was versus the Euro this time last year.

 Added to this, the Pound’s purple patch could be called into question on Friday, with the publication of the first estimate of UK GDP for the final quarter of 2017.
-Forecasts suggest it will be around 0.4 per cent in the quarter and a meek 1.5 per cent for the year as a whole.
+Forecasts suggest it will be around 0.4% in the quarter and a meek 1.5% for the year as a whole.

 Most pessimists seldom think of themselves as pessimists.
 They generally prefer to see themselves as realists and assume optimists don’t have a proper grip on reality.
 For their part, optimists tend to think of pessimists as merchants of doom and gloom.

 So yes, there is returning confidence in the UK economy, and that is no bad thing.
 But no, we shouldn't get carried away.
 And it’s not just in Britain where confidence is being held in check.

 Axel Weber, the chairman of investment bank UBS told a World Economic Forum (WEF) audience in Davos this week things are buoyant – too buoyant.

 It’s possible he finds it hard to shake off the spectre of the financial crisis.
 Either way, his comments show there is far from universal trust in the current global economic boom.

 But for once, let’s hope Mr Webber and those like him are wrong.
 Most of us – be we an optimist or a pessimist – could do with a pleasant surprise.

 To find out how INFINOX Capital can help you reach your financial goals, visit www.infinox.com.